revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 <blockquote>

- - final is the keyword and access modifier which is used to apply restrictions on a class, method or variable.
+ - final is the keyword and access modifier which is used to apply restrictions on a class, method, or variable.

- - finally is the block in Java Exception Handling to execute the important code whether the exception occurs or not.
+ - finally, the block in Java Exception Handling executes important code whether the exception occurs or not.

- - static keyword is used to create a class level variable in java. static variables and methods are part of the class, not the instances of the class.
+ - static keyword is used to create a class-level variable in java. static variables and methods are part of the class, not the instances of the class.

 </blockquote>
 </details>